-- 3.1 The ethos and philosophy of care at Bryn Tirion Hall is informed by an understanding of the needs of young people who display social, emotional and behavioural difficulties.
-This is underpinned by a commitment to quality childcare. - 3.2 Our core beliefs and values are: - Young people have a right to have their basic physical, social and emotional development provided for in a safe, supportive and caring environment.
+- 3.1 The ethos and philosophy of care at Bryn Tirion Hall is underpinned by an Attachment and Trauma informed therapeutic practice and an understanding of the needs of young people who have encountered ACE's or display social, emotional and mental health issues.
+This is reinforced by a commitment to quality care. - 3.2 Our core beliefs and values are: - Young people have a right to have their basic physical, social and emotional development provided for in a safe, supportive and caring environment.
 In order to develop, young people must be in receipt of the basic core conditions of safety, containment and attachment, provided by carers that support change through thoughtful processes. - Each person has the right to feel important and valued and deserves to be treated with respect and dignity and in a way that is fair, consistent and just.
-Our work is underpinned by anti-discriminatory practice and an understanding of rights and confidentiality. - The homes takes positive steps to ensure that all staff and visitors to the home are kept safe.
+Our work is underpinned by anti-discriminatory practice and an understanding of rights and confidentiality. - The home takes positive steps to ensure that all staff and visitors to the home are kept safe.
 The home fully complies with current Health & Safety legislation in respect of maintaining standards. - All behaviour has meaning and is a communication that should be respected as such.
 Young people need adults who can be thoughtful about their presented behaviours and promote a level of understanding together with a discussion of the impact their behaviour has on themselves and others, whilst working within an environment with clear boundaries and expectations. - Young people have a right to be involved in decisions that affect their lives and to learn how to make appropriate choices. - Young people have a right to disagree with others' opinions and decisions, to make complaints and to have their views listened to and be taken into account without fear of the reactions of others. - Bryn Tirion Hall believes in the use of positive attitudes, praise, rewards, encouragement and modelling to promote good behaviour and social responsibility. - Young people have a right to confidentiality of information.
 They must be confident that information about them is not shared with people who do not need the information and also that information will not be shared without their knowledge. - Each individual's stages of development will be approached in a tailored manner to reflect their own needs at that given time.